imransecrets/nrgok/Readme.md

 Deploy your app online
 Put your app online at ephemeral domain Forwarding to your upstream service.
 For example, if it is listening on port http://localhost:8000, run:

-`poetry run ngrok http http://localhost:8080`
+`poetry run ngrok http http://localhost:8000` amended from 8080

 ===============================================================================
 ## for static domain